dpmendez/solar-energy/README.md

 Note: While the dashboard currently displays only a subset of buildings, the full analysis includes all of Chicago.
 The top 100 most promising buildings are highlighted regardless of display area.

-## 🔧 Wishful Improvements
+## 🔧 Improvements

 - [X] Enable exportable reports of top-performing rooftops for solar targeting.
 - [X] Show a summary view of the 100 best candidates.
 - [ ] Add clear outlines for recommended buildings.
+- [ ] Integrate climate equity, grid proximity, and policy constraints.
 - [ ] Expand to other cities using the same analysis pipeline.
-- [ ] Integrate climate equity, grid proximity, and policy constraints.
-- [ ] Provide actionable summaries for government decision-making and urban energy planning.